zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.quantization.base_quantized_op.md

 **Returns:**

-- <b>`bool`</b>:  whether this instance of the QuantizedOp produces Concrete Numpy code  that can be fused to TLUs
+- <b>`bool`</b>:  whether this instance of the QuantizedOp produces Concrete code  that can be fused to TLUs

 ______________________________________________________________________